How to Install a Fish Finder on a Pontoon Boat

 Step 1: Determine Your Transducer Location

-The transducer is the sensor that goes in the water that collects the data and sends it to the monitor.
-Virtually all pontoon boat owners put the transducer on the bottom of the bracket on the back of one of the pontoons.
+The transducer is the sensor that goes into the water and collects the data and sends it to the monitor.
+Virtually all pontoon boat owners put the transducer on the bottom of the bracket on the back of one of the metal pontoons.

 Step 2: Determine Monitor Placement

-Part of the problem I found was that I had selected a 7″ (18cm) screen for my fish finder.
-While I love the increased size and how it turned out, it would have been much easier to mount the screen if I only got a standard 5″ (13cm) screen.
+I found that part of the problem was that I had selected a 7" (18cm) screen for my fish finder.
+While I love the increased size and how it turned out, it would have been much easier to mount the screen on a standard 5" (13cm) screen.

 Once you've found where the monitor will go, get down on the ground and slide up under the console to make sure none of the gauges or other wires will interfere with the cord run or the mounting of the fish finder.